MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapterpacket/nf-netadapterpacket-netringbufferreturnallpackets.md

 This method is a convenience function to return all outstanding packets.
 Typically, you would call this method from your *[EvtRxQueueCancel](../netrxqueue/nc-netrxqueue-evt_rxqueue_cancel.md)* callback function.

-The minimum NetAdapterCx version for **NetRingBufferReturnAllPackets** is 1.2.

 ## -see-also